Introducing the Phonogram ES

 If a child is 7 or younger, you recommend starting at Foundations.
 With a child who is already reading, how does that work?
 Where do we start?
 Will it be too easy?

 I think Foundations B may be the right starting point for my student.
-Do I need the whole Foundations A-B Complete Set?
+What materials do I need?
 Is there anything we'll need to go over before starting B?

 These progress monitoring checklists, for the review assessments in LOE Foundations and Essentials lessons, are designed to help you keep track of which skills students in your class have mastered and which ones are still developing — as well as which skills need to be mastered before you move on.